 Shacklebolt smiled up at the pair and held out his hands expectantly.
 "Well?
 Ron?
 Hermione?
 What do you say?"

-Ron grinned and held his hand out and gave Kingsley a manly handshake.
+Ron grinned and held his hand out and gave Kingsley a firm handshake.
 "Can't wait."

 Shacklebolt's smile didn't waver.
 "The Ministry's loss, then.
 We could have used your brilliance on the force.
-But, I can't say I blame you at all."
+But, I can't say I blame you."

-Ginny was busy congratulating Harry, truly happy for him even though she knew she'd be sacrificing her own happiness.
+Ginny congratulated Harry, truly happy for him even though she knew she'd be sacrificing her own happiness.
 Hermione envied her in that moment, mourning her own loss silently as she put on her best brave face.
 Kingsley turned to Harry.
 "Mr. Potter, there is another reason why I'm here.
 We need to discuss your testimony at the Malfoy's trial tomorrow."

 The Wizengamot had stepped out to deliberate and come up with a punishment for Draco Malfoy.
 He stood in the hallway outside of the courtroom, pacing nervously.
 They'd been out for nearly two hours.
 His father had been sentenced to receive the kiss and indefinite incarceration in Azkaban.
 His mother had been sentenced to five years of house arrest for her part, only brought down from indefinite incarceration because Harry Potter had testified on her behalf about her part in saving his life during the Battle of Hogwarts.

 Potter had testified on his behalf as well, much to his surprise.
-They'd never been amicable in school, were even schoolyard rivals, so for Potter to assist him in any way was humbling.
-He'd testified about Draco's reluctance to identify him at Easter in Malfoy Manor and about how he'd lowered his wand and refused to kill Dumbledore.
+They'd never been amicable in school, were even rivals, so for Potter to assist him in any way was humbling.
+He had testified about how Draco had refused to kill Dumbledore and about his reluctance to identify the trio at Easter at Malfoy Manor.

-But what was done was done and couldn't be undone.
+But what was done was done.
 He had to take his consequences now and it was honestly scaring him shitless.
 He couldn't bear the thought that he would be thrown in a cold cell for the rest of his life, his soul sucked out upon arrival.
 He was trying beyond all hope to calm his breathing and steady his shaking hands as the door to the courtroom opened and a stout witch poked her head out.
 "We're ready for sentencing, Mr. Malfoy."

 Draco tried to swallow but his throat was dreadfully dry.
 He wiped his sweaty palms against the smooth fabric of his black suit and buttoned the top button of his jacket.
-He squared his shoulders and tried to muster some of the aristocratic sophistication that was expected of him in times of stress.
+Squaring his shoulders, he tried to muster some of the aristocratic sophistication that was expected of him in times of stress.
 He took his seat in the center of the room once more and felt the shackles close around his wrists and ankles.
 His heart was racing so harshly, the sound of his blood rushing was filling his ears.

 "Draco Lucius Malfoy, it is the opinion of the Wizengamot that you are in fact guilty of all charges brought against you-"